 APU’s majors are organized through Institutes, to purposefully and meaningfully advance APU’s vision, mission, and values.
-The framework of learning at APU is built on five competencies interwoven through all academic degree programs.
+The framework of learning at APU is built on five competencies interwoven through all academic degree programs: effective communication, ethical engagement, scientific inquiry, critical thinking, and cultural/historical perspectives.
 These essential competencies result in the attainment of critical skills and wide-ranging knowledge useful across a multitude of professions and industries.

 APU’s undergraduate degrees include Professional Studies and Campus Undergraduate programs.
 Examples of Professional Studies programs include Alaska Native Governance (BA), Business Administration & Management (BA), and Community Health (AAS).
 APU’s Campus Undergraduate programs include Counseling Psychology (BA), Environmental Public Health (BS), Marine & Environmental Sciences (BS), Health Sciences (BS), and Outdoor Studies (BA).
 From field courses to campus-based classes, students find themselves in a variety of settings intentionally designed to enhance their education experience in a way that is uniquely APU.